 Alternatively, patients wishing to be seen routinely (non-urgent basis) and with a particular doctor can pre-book up to two weeks in advance for doctors and four weeks in advance with the nurses.

 We are open from 08:00 every weekday morning and close at 18:30 on Mondays, Wednesdays and Fridays.
-We extend the closing times on Tuesdays and Thursdays to 20:00 and provide convenient additional doctor and nurse pre-bookable appointments for those who cannot come to the surgery during the day.
+We extend the closing times on Tuesdays and Thursdays to 20:00 and one in three Fridays to 20.00 to provide convenient additional doctor and nurse pre-bookable appointments for those who cannot come to the surgery during the day.
 We do not close at lunchtime as we are aware that many patients work and this is the only time they can conveniently contact us.
+We also offer early phlebotomy services from 7.00am for those who work.
+Weekend GP-led clinics are also available within the "Three Harbours" rota - in Lostwithiel we have extended these to include nurse-led vaccination clinics, minor operations and chronic disease reviews; again these are helpful services for those patient who work during the week but also provides additional clinical time previously limited by the size of our practice premises.

 There is a national edict that we offer routine appointments that can be booked on-line.
 It has been suggested that this discriminates against patients who do not have access to computers and for this very reason we have limited these appointments.
 If not booked 24 hours beforehand the slots are released for in-house bookings.

-Booking on line is done through our clinical system, not via this website.
-If you would like to register for this service the website address is https://www.thewaiting-room.net/ Please copy and paste into your search engine
+Booking online is done through our clinical system, not via this website.
+If you would like to register for this service please go to www.patientaccess.com.

 Telephone advice is always available, please contact reception on 01208 872589 and ask to be added to the telephone list of the person you would like to talk to